TomiTakussaari/myscluscon/README.md

     <dependency>
         <groupId>com.github.tomitakussaari</groupId>
         <artifactId>myslcluscon-driver</artifactId>
-        <version>0.1.2</version>
+        <version>0.2.0</version>
     </dependency>

 ## Usage example with standard JDBC

-    //Connection to mysql read cluster consisting of serverOne, serverTwo or serverThree, which ever is valid or some if all are valid
+    //Connection to any valid server in mysql read cluster consisting of serverOne, serverTwo or serverThree.
     Connection connection = DriverManager.getConnection("jdbc:myscluscon:mysql:read_cluster://serverOne,serverTwo,serverThree":2134/database", "username", "password");

-    //Connection to galera cluster consisting of serverOne, serverTwo or serverThree, which ever is valid or some if all are valid
-    Connection connection = DriverManager.getConnection("jdbc:myscluscon:galera:cluster://serverOne,serverTwo,serverThree", "username", "password");
+    //Connection to any valid server in galera cluster consisting of serverOne, serverTwo or serverThree Connection connection = DriverManager.getConnection("jdbc:myscluscon:galera:cluster://serverOne,serverTwo,serverThree", "username", "password");

 All queryparameters are passed on untouched

+### Configuration

+Following queryparameters are supported:

+    - maxSlaveLag=<max amount of seconds slave can be behind master to be considered OK>
+       - If over this value, slave will be considered BEHIND.
+       - Not supported for Galera

+    - connectionStatus=<status of connection that is considered usable, one of DEAD, STOPPED, BEHIND, or OK>
+       - Default STOPPED

 ## Usage example with [HikariCP](https://github.com/brettwooldridge/HikariCP) connection pool